Whale Watching in Sydney: A Comprehensive Guide

 • Some operators offer a free return cruise guarantee if you don’t spot a whale, good for those who like the idea of some insurance 😉

-• Finally, the best cruises do book out in advance, so while the temptation to hold out and book on the day or the day before to catch the best weather, you will miss out during the NSW winter School holidays.
+• Finally, the best cruises do book out in advance.
+So while the temptation to hold out and book on the day or the day before to catch the best weather, you will miss out during the NSW winter School holidays.

 Best Whale Watching Tours Sydney